MrSach/LeetCode-Exercise-Attempts-CPP/README.md

 Next, use a terminal/console and change directory into the respective program you wish to try.
 If using GCC, it is as simple as using:
 > g++ -g -o bin main.cpp
+Then run the program 'bin' in the terminal/console.